-Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety) The Legal 500 (2021)
+Ranked in Tier 1 for Business and Regulatory Crime (including Health and Safety).
+Ranked in Tier 2 for Inquests and Inquiries.
+The Legal 500 (2024)

 “He is friendly and approachable but tough when he needs to be”” a key name to note” Legal 500 (2021)